McCarthy commits to key concession in call with frustrated lawmakers but it's no guarantee he'll win speakership - Local News 8

 House GOP leader Kevin McCarthy outlined some of the concessions that he has agreed to in his campaign for speaker on a Sunday evening conference call — including making it easier to topple the speaker, according to multiple GOP sources on the call.
 But McCarthy could not say whether he would have the votes for the speakership, even after giving in to some of the right’s most hardline demands.

+“Thus far, there continue to be missing specific commitments with respect to virtually every component of our entreaties, and thus, no means to measure whether promises are kept or broken,” the members wrote in the letter obtained by CNN.

+This group is still pushing to give a single lawmaker the power to call for a vote toppling the speaker, and they also want a commitment that leadership won’t play in primaries, among other things.
+Since McCarthy can only afford to lose four votes on the House floor, it means he still has a lot of work to do before Tuesday.

-The California Republican told his members that after weeks of negotiations, he has agreed to a threshold as low as five people to trigger a vote on ousting the speaker at any given time, known as the “motion to vacate” the speaker’s chair, and pitched it as a “compromise.”
+The California Republican had told his members in Sunday’s call that after weeks of negotiations, he has agreed to a threshold as low as five people to trigger a vote on ousting the speaker at any given time, known as the “motion to vacate” the speaker’s chair, and pitched it as a “compromise.”
 CNN first reported last week that he was supportive of that threshold.

-But there’s still uncertainty whether this will be enough to clinch McCarthy the gavel.

 Some moderates — who fear the motion to vacate will be used as constant cudgel over McCarthy’s head — pushed back and expressed their frustration during the call, sources said.